Outpatient Behavioral Health Care

 The goal of the program is to reduce psychiatric symptomatology for adolescents ages 13-17 years old and to improve the young person’s ability to function successfully at home, at school and in the community.
 Our program operates Monday, Wednesday, and Thursday from 3:30-6:30 p.m.

-Partial Hospitalization for Young Adults
+Partial Hospitalization for Adults

-If you or a loved one is age 18 to 26, receive short-term, comprehensive mental health care in Cone Health’s partial hospitalization program.
+Receive short-term, comprehensive mental health care in Cone Health’s partial hospitalization program.
 Ask your doctor or therapist for a referral to this program.

 Once enrolled in this program, you will live at home or on your college campus and visit the Behavioral Health Hospital in Greensboro for at least five hours each weekday for two to four weeks to receive: